damianhakert/damianhakert.github.io/source/jobs/demand-generation-manager/index.html.md

 * Own the marketing funnel for our GitLab on-premises offerings (GitLab CE and GitLab EE).
 From top of the funnel to our already existing customers, your role is to increase conversion and volume.
-* Manage and build the Business Development Representatives team.
-* Engage with the Chief Marketing Officer and Director of Demand Generation to build the marketing team in accordance with the values of GitLab.
+* Engage with the Director of Demand Generation to build the marketing team in accordance with the values of GitLab.
 * Implement creative and effective ideas for bringing new leads into the funnel through online campaigns, channel marketing, technical webcasts, non-spammy email campaigns, etc.
 * Create a better experience online so that it is easy for our enterprise customers to upgrade from GitLab CE to EE easily.